 ![]() |

-I also owe much of my success to my readers, whose encouragement keeps me going through seemingly endless rewrites, who write my publishers when they hear my books are going out of print, and who send me poems and letters and photographs--some of which provide inspiration for future projects!
-You are what makes long hours at the computer worthwhile.
+I also owe much of my success to my readers, whose encouragement keeps me going through seemingly endless rewrites, and who send me poems and letters and photographs--some of which provide inspiration for future projects!
+You are what makes long hours at the keyboard worthwhile.
 You can find a

-ordering information, elsewhere in my website, as well
+ordering information for print books elsewhere in my

-as being able to take a peek at the numerous foreign
+website, as well as being able to take a peek at the numerous

-translations of my books.
-Don't be shy about sending me
+foreign translations of my books.
+Don't be shy about

-email, either.
-And if you would like to receive a
+if you would like to receive a bookmark or other promotional material, send a

 Personal Appearances